D0nw0r/CheatCLI/README.md

 (I know I suck at naming, it's a actually a sign of programming seniority.)

 The Game component is a simple implmentation revolving arround creating a Player structure with multiple fields.
-This is the struct that the CheatCLI will attempt to find and modify*.
+This is the struct that the CheatCLI will attempt to find and modify.

 The CheatCLI mimicks a CheatEngine type of tool where it allows to scan a Process specified by the user and locate values within it.